philmcm/ponoko_mutable_tester/README.md

 - substituted a font in Adobe Illustrator for the power adapter, and converted to an outline
 - moved the parts from the original file into the Ponoko template
 - removed the "bird" layer and saved as .eps

+To Do/Notes:
+- there are two holes on the back panel (from original .eps) which seem to serve no purpose.
+Consider removing these holes.
+- consider adding two holes on the front panel to allow calibration adjustment without having to take the front panel off.